WebAppSecProj/WebViewChecker/README.md

 `Spark` fails to solve the `loadUrl` in line 2 (check WebViewAnalyzerSpark.java).
 So I give up using `Spark` but to build the analysis from the scratch.

+# TODO
+It's messy coding, the project needs refactoring.
+And it's now a sample specific parser, I need more samples to build a compatible tool.